its-radio/its-radio.github.io/_posts/2025-02-26-windows-forensics.md

 ---
-published: false
+published: False
 layout: post
-title: Forensics Cheat Sheet | Windows | General
+title: Windows Forensics Cheat Sheet
 date: 2025-02-25
 description: This is a cheat sheet for Windows forensics.
-It is a summary of techniques for obtaining various types of information from various forensic sources from a Windows systems.
+It is a summary of techniques for obtaining various types of information from various forensic sources from Windows systems.
 tags: forensics memory storate image cheatsheet
 categories: Cheatsheets
 thumbnail: assets/img/cs-windows/thumb.webp